wei-hsuan-cheng/robot_math_utils/README.md

 # Robot Math Utils

-A C++ maths library for robotics applications, providing a collection of utility functions for robot kinematics, transformations, and control.
+A C++ Eigen-based maths library for robotics applications, providing a collection of utility functions for robot kinematics, transformations, and control.
 This library is inspired by the Modern Robotics book codebase and includes additional functionalities for data logging, numerical computations, and robot controller functions.

 ## Table of Contents